andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 This is the constructor for our game.
 We overwrite a few important defaults here.

 First, we set the moveType to TableTop.Constants.moveTypeManual.
 Game defaults to using TableTop.Constants.moveTypeDiceRoll, which is useful for games like monopoly where there's only one path the follow, however we want the user to be able to control where she moves her token.
-This flag lets our view know that it should add click listeners to tokens and spaces in our view, and lets our game know that it should store these listener events as they arrive for later evaluation.
+This flag lets our view know that it should add click listeners to tokens and tiles in our view, and lets our game know that it should store these listener events as they arrive for later evaluation.

 Second, we set the moveEvaluationType to TableTop.Constants.moveEvaluationTypeGameEvaluator.
-This lets our game know that it will be doing to move evaluation rather than the spaces.
+This lets our game know that it will be doing to move evaluation rather than the tiles.
 When we set this flag, the TurnMap will call "executeMove()" on our game class to decide what the side effects of a move are.

 ### The Board